Committee Drops Charges in Ethics Investigation, Finance Chair Resigns

 Austin Ostro Struck With Unanimous No Confidence Vote by Board of Finance

 Wednesday, Mar.
 8 Update: Austin Ostro stepped down from the board of finance on Sunday, Mar.5.
-Micheal Spellane, the most recent BOF member of who filled Julia Alford’s seat in December, assumed chair.
+Micheal Spellane, the most recent BOF member of who filled Julia Alford’s seat in December, assumed the chair.

 Both ethics complaints were dropped, Emma Benz, chair of the ethics subcommittee, announced at the senate meeting.